The Missing Cross to Purity

 and they have lost the true ministry,

-and set up a false one, to preach up imperfection.
+and set up a false one,

-And people were imperfect in old Adam before Christ came;
+Now people were imperfect in old Adam before Christ came;

 for the law made nothing perfect;